markjacksonfishing/katacoda/secure/secure-psp-introduction/step4.md

 Prior to PSP definition, we need to enable it.
-To do so, edit the file `kube-apiserver.yaml` with:
+To do so, edit the file `kube-apiserver.yaml`{{open}} .

-`kube-apiserver.yaml`{{open}}

-and set this line
+Change the following line

 ```
 - --enable-admission-plugins=NodeRestriction
 ```

-to this
+into this

 ```
 - --enable-admission-plugins=NodeRestriction,PodSecurityPolicy